 - 8 kB byte-erasable flash code memory organized into 1 kB sectors and 64-byte pages.
-Single-byte erasing allows any byte(s) to be used as non-volatile data storage. - 256-byte RAM data memory. - 32 segment × 4 backplane LCD controller supports from 1 to 4 backplanes. - Two analog comparators with selectable inputs and reference source. - Two 16-bit counter/timers (each may be configured to toggle a port output upon timer overflow or to become a PWM output) and a 23-bit system timer that can also be used as a Real-Time Clock (RTC). - Enhanced UART with fractional baud rate generator, break detect, framing error detection, and automatic address detection; 400 kHz byte-wide IC-bus communication port and SPI communication port. - High-accuracy internal RC oscillator option allows operation without external oscillator components.
-The RC oscillator option is selectable and fine tunable. - 2.4 V to 3.6 V VDD operating range.
-I/O pins are 5 V tolerant (may be pulled up or driven to 5.5 V). - 64-pin LQFP package with 20 microcontroller I/O pins minimum and up to 23 microcontroller I/O pins while using on-chip oscillator and reset options. - Serial flash In-Circuit Programming (ICP) allows simple production coding with commercial EPROM programmers.
-Flash security bits prevent reading of sensitive application programs.
+Single-byte erasing allows any byte(s) to be used as non-volatile data storage. - 256-byte RAM data memory. - 32 segment × 4 backplane LCD controller supports from 1 to 4 backplanes. - Two analog comparators with selectable inputs and reference source. - Two 16-bit counter/timers (each may be configured to toggle a port output upon timer overflow or to become a PWM output). - A 23-bit system timer that can also be used as real-time clock consisting of a 7-bit prescaler and a programmable and readable 16-bit timer. - Enhanced UART with a fractional baud rate generator, break detect, framing error detection, and automatic address detection; 400 kHz byte-wide I2C-bus communication port and SPI communication port. - 2.4 V to 3.6 V V{DD} operating range.
+I/O pins are 5 V tolerant (may be pulled up or driven to 5.5 V). - Enhanced low voltage (brownout) detect allows a graceful system shutdown when power fails. - 64-pin LQFP package with 20 microcontroller I/O pins minimum and up to 23 microcontroller I/O pins while using on-chip oscillator and reset options.